MattiWaki/Battleship-Game-/README.md

   - "X" for hits,

-  - "O" for misses,
+  - Broken planks for misses,

-  - "S" for sonar-revealed ship locations.
+  - Green dots for sonar-revealed ship locations.

 - After each turn, you build energy (up to 3 max).